fran-scala/qosf_tequila_krylov/README.md

   <a href="" target="_blank"><img src="https://github.com/fran-scala/qosf-c5-task2/blob/7be030043a89a70ba63dfeae95a818950bac6975/qosf_logo.png?raw=True" width="30%"/> </a>
 </p>

-## Tequila implementation of Krylov methods
+## Tequila implementation of Krylov method

 This repository contains all the material written and created during the QOSF mentorship program by Francesco Scala and Jakob Kottmann.
-The goal is the implementation of Krylov methods ([arXiv:1911.05163v1](https://arxiv.org/abs/1911.05163), [published paper](https://pubs.acs.org/doi/10.1021/acs.jctc.9b01125)) inside the [tequila](https://github.com/tequilahub/tequila) package.
-Full contributions can be seen in the frorked repository of tequila.
+The goal is the implementation of Krylov method ([arXiv:1911.05163v1](https://arxiv.org/abs/1911.05163), [published paper](https://pubs.acs.org/doi/10.1021/acs.jctc.9b01125)) inside the [tequila](https://github.com/tequilahub/tequila) package.
+Full contributions can be seen in the [main pull request](https://github.com/tequilahub/tequila/pull/227) I did.

 ### Random generatos